qfcy/pyobject/README.md

 - Attribute `co_lnotab`: In Python 3.10 and later, attempts to set the `co_lnotab` attribute will automatically be converted into setting the `co_linetable` attribute.

-Example usage: (excerpted from the module's doctest):
+Example usage: (excerpted from the doctest):

 ```python
 >>> def f():print("Hello")